testit-tms/.github/profile/README.md

 ### Official Importers

-- 📥 [@testit/testit-importer-allure](https://github.com/testit-tms/importers): Import Allure result files into TestIT.
+- 📥 [@testit/testit-importer-allure](https://github.com/testit-tms/importers): Import Allure result files into Test IT.

 ### Community Importers

-- 📥 [@SolitClouds/postman-importer](https://github.com/SolitClouds/test_it_postman_integration): Upload the structure of postman collections in TestIT and execute them.
+- 📥 [@SolitClouds/postman-importer](https://github.com/SolitClouds/test_it_postman_integration): Upload the structure of postman collections in Test IT and execute them.
-- 📥 [@Notamedia/cypress-testit-adapter](https://github.com/notamedia/cypress-testit-adapter): Import Cypress tests into TestIT.
+- 📥 [@Notamedia/cypress-testit-adapter](https://github.com/notamedia/cypress-testit-adapter): Import Cypress tests into Test IT.
-- 📥 [Serge-Shilin/testlink-totestit-js](https://github.com/Serge-Shilin/testlink-totestit-js): Import test cases from TestLink to TestIT.
+- 📥 [Serge-Shilin/testlink-totestit-js](https://github.com/Serge-Shilin/testlink-totestit-js): Import test cases from TestLink to Test IT.

 You can join the creation of the adapters in other languages 😉